-- Rewards are given to whole classes when they are "caught" working together to fulfill a schoolwide expectations in Hallways, Restrooms, Cafeteria, Specials, Assemblies, Playground, and at dismissal. - The class will put the reward on their class poster and once they get to certain milestones, they will receive a choice class reward from a menu of options. - Once each milestone is reached, classes will be announced on morning announcements. - Class Hedgie Rewards posters will be displayed in a common area on each grade-level hallway for all to see. - Hedgie rewards tokens/stickers will be in accessible envelopes in various areas throughout the building for ease in staff using them. - Hedgies of the week will be recognized on the announcements and in group picture will be displayed in the main hallway.
+- Rewards are given to whole classes when they are "caught" working together to fulfill a school wide expectations in hallways, restrooms, cafeteria, extensions, assemblies, playground, and at dismissal. - The class will put the reward on their class poster and once they get to certain milestones, they will receive a choice class reward from a menu of options. - Once each milestone is reached, classes will be announced on morning announcements.

+- Class Hedgie Rewards posters will be displayed in a common area on each grade-level hallway for all to see. - Hedgie rewards tokens/stickers will be in accessible envelopes in various areas throughout the building for ease in staff using them. - Hedgies of the week will be recognized on the announcements and in a group picture that will be displayed in the main hallway.